 What are the costs involved in a church wedding at Ferryhill Parish Church?

-Normally the couple would pay for the service of the beadle, the organist and a charge for the use of the church (to cover heating and lighting).
+Normally the couple would pay for the service of the beadle, the organist, operators of the audio-visual system as required, and a charge for the use of the church (to cover heating and lighting).
 These charges change from time to time, so please contact us for the current charges.